Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 This creates the environment and gets it ready for use.
 The following prompt will indicate this new environment is active by displaying the new environment name in parenthesis to the left of the command prompt.
 You are ready to get to work.

-The video below walks through not only the process of making a new project, but also the process of syncing data with Azure using the configured keys optionally set during project setup.
-It is _much_ easier to see if you view it full screen.
+If you also want to see a video of this, here you go!

-<iframe src="https://player.vimeo.com/video/391614279" width="825" height="464" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<iframe width="825" height="464" src="https://www.youtube.com/embed/_9DsxlCBQ_0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Project Organization and Structure